temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 ## Create the booking functions

-You will start by creating the Activities for the booking process.
+You will start by creating the individual components for the booking process.
+You'll create a Temporal Workflow and a set of Activities.
+Activities let you interact with services, and Workflows orchestrate the Activities.
 These Activities form the core tasks your Workflow will perform, including interacting with external services and handling potential failures.
 Specifically, you'll create the booking Activities for cars, hotels, and flights.
 These Activities are used to interact with external services, but for this tutorial, you will not be making any actual service calls.